 1977: After the British release of his debut album, My Aim Is True, Elvis Costello, supported by fellow artists from indie label Stiff Records, attempted to get the attention of American record executives and protest that no US record company had yet seen fit to release Costello’s album in the States by busking loudly outside a CBS Records convention at the London Hilton.
 Costello was arrested and fined five pounds, but CBS invited him back for an audition, and a few months later, he was signed to the label.

 1979: The Clash released their first single in the US, a cover of Sonny Curtis’ “I Fought the Law.”
-The song was included on the American version of the band’s self-titled debut album, which was released in the US on the same day.
-Originally released in 1977, CBS in States had decided that the album “wasn’t radio friendly,” so it was only available as an import, which lead to the album becoming the best-selling import of the year.
+Originally released as part of their UK EP The Cost of Living, the track was included on the American version of the band’s self-titled debut album, which was released in the US on the same day as “I Fought the Law.”
+Originally released in the UK in 1977, CBS Records refused to officially issue the album in the States because they decided it “wasn’t radio friendly,” so it was only available as an import, which lead to the album becoming the best-selling import of the year.
 On the American release of the LP, several tracks were replaced with non-album singles and B-sides, some of which had been recorded after their second album, Give ‘Em Enough Rope.

 1979: Rolling Stone magazine declared the newest selling tool for rock and roll was the promotional video, citing clips by David Bowie and Queen.

-1980: The Rolling Stones scored their eighth #1 album on the Billboard pop chart with Emotional Rescue.
+1980: The Rolling Stones scored their eighth #1 album on the Billboard pop chart with their fifteenth British and seventeenth American LP, Emotional Rescue.

 1984: Prince’s film debut, the musical drama Purple Rain, premiered at Mann’s Chinese Theater in Hollywood.
 The semi-autobiographical movie was a big success, and earned Prince an Academy Award for Best Original Score.